thomasgeissl/whoami/src/md/intro.md

 Unfortunately, I cannot show most of the projects I have worked on due to confidentiality reasons.
-But here is a small selection of projects I have worked on aside from my job.
+But here is a small selection of projects I did aside from my job.